 Vacancies are typically advertised on TARGETjobs, in TARGETjobs Property, by careers services, by specialist recruitment agencies, by construction and property industry news outlets (in print and online) and via relevant professional bodies such as the Royal Institution of Chartered Surveyors (RICS) or the Chartered Institute of Building (CIOB).

 There are routes into a career as a quantity surveyor for both university graduates and school leavers.
-Graduates will need:
+For school leavers, there are apprenticeships and training programmes available: see the TARGETcareers website for more details.

 - either an undergraduate degree accredited by the Royal Institution of Chartered Surveyors (RICS) in quantity surveying, commercial management or a related construction subject